sethgonzales/humble_hectare/README.md

 ### 6/12/24
 - Got started on adding events to logs!
 Was able to update CRUD for adding events to a log
 - Build in some better resizing tools for log entries.
-- TODO: Make sure that the varietal name is part of the log data that is sent through/ so that we have a full list of events and the names of their related logs.
+- ~~TODO: Make sure that the varietal name is part of the log data that is sent through/ so that we have a full list of events and the names of their related logs.~~
-- TODO: Make sure that log ID is set to null for any related events when a log is deleted!!
+- ~~TODO: Make sure that log ID is set to null for any related events when a log is deleted!!~~

+### 6/26/24
+- Made some UI updates for log and varietal pages.
+Wanted to give users a path to travel from one to another if a log has a varietal and vice-versa.
+Went back and forth on a few design choices for this...
+It is always difficult trying to come up with a design as you are building a UI component.
+- I was also able to update the log controller to pull specific related information when it comes to events and their varietals.
+- I was also able to deal with some TODOs, namely setting the log Id to null for any events related to a deleted log
+- TODO: Pull out the event list into its own component.
+Lots of repetitive code here.
+Now that it works...
+Refactor!